 STARS & STRIPES MUSEUM and LIBRARY

-〈1〉 First newspaper published was the Camp Sweeny Spy, published in July using the printing presses of the Rolla Express by Companies D and K, of the 3rd U.S. Reserve Corps.
+〈1〉 First newspapers published was the Camp Sweeny Spy, published in July using the printing presses of the Rolla Express by Companies D and K, of the 3rd U.S. Reserve Corps.
+Secondly, the Bland Register, a tri-weekly publication by members of Capt.
+J. C. McGinnis’s Company (I) at Ironton.
+The Bland Register was printed on the presses and paper of James Lindsey, Esq.

 Marker Location: Brochure available at Museum/Library indicating locations of site markers.